Fokker Technologies: History

 After the bankruptcy of the former aircraft manufacturer Fokker in 1996, Stork B.V. acquired the Fokker companies specialized in the building of aircraft components and aircraft maintenance services which were named as Stork Aerospace.
 The group has had many names until in 2010, the Fokker name was reintroduced.

-In July 2015, the British aerospace supplier GKN announced that it intention to acquire Fokker Technologies from Arle Capital, at the value of €706 million.
+In July 2015, the British aerospace supplier GKN announced their intention to acquire Fokker Technologies from Arle Capital, at the value of €706 million.
 Fokker was acquired in the same year by GKN.